By Jeff Blakley

 The demographics of Florida City gradually changed from the mostly mid-Western early settlers to a population that had numerous Italian-Americans in it.
 By the early 1940s, the Italian-Americans had come to dominate the political and social life of Florida City.
 Many of the initial purchasers of Miami Land & Development Company land sold their property to the new arrivals for a good profit, repeating a story that has happened many times in American history.
 Sottile, ever the enterprising businessman, donated the land for the Florida City Farmers’ Market, farm worker housing for African-Americans southwest of Homestead Air Force Base and established the South Dade Farmer’s Bank at 399 S. Krome Avenue in Homestead.
 That building is now occupied by the American Legion.
 Sottile also donated the land for Homestead Bayfront Park to Dade County.
 Homestead Bayfront Park was dedicated on January 28, 1939 but development wasn’t completed until the late 1940s due to the property being leased to the U.S. government for training purposes until 1947.
 The park opened on February 2, 1951.

-African-Americans have been a part of Florida City from the very beginning but have been poorly documented.
+African-Americans have been a part of Florida City from the very beginning but due to this area’s racist history, their stories have not been documented.
 Like their white neighbors, they farmed, bought and sold land and built homes in Florida City.
 For many years the African-American population of Florida City was numerous enough to influence local elections but couldn’t because they didn’t have enough clout in the voting booth.
 It wasn’t until Otis T. Wallace, who worked a full-time job while attending the University of Miami Law School at night, organized a voter registration drive in 1976 to increase African-American participation in civic affairs that African-Americans attained any significant success.
-No doubt in response to this registration drive, the mayor and the city commission of Florida City appointed a African-American commissioner.
+No doubt in response to this registration drive, the mayor and the city commission of Florida City appointed an African-American commissioner.
 Otis was elected as a city commissioner in 1976 and later was elected Mayor, a position he still holds.
 In 1984 Florida City elected its first majority African-American commission.

 In recent years Florida City has prospered from the taxes paid by the numerous businesses which have been established along U.S. 1.
 This surge in economic development is largely due to the welcoming economic policies of the Florida City city government and to the fact that Florida’s Turnpike ends at Palm Drive in Florida City.